Product Labelling of Cosmetics in Europe

 Tackling Packaging Waste: Europe’s Comprehensive Framework

-What are the specific requirements and exceptions to take into account when it comes to product labelling?
+What are the specific requirements and exceptions to take into account when it comes to the labeling of cosmetics?

 Legibility and visibility of the inscriptions

-One important requirement outlined in paragraph 1 of article 19 is that the inscriptions on cosmetic products must be indelible, easily legible, and visible.
+One important EU cosmetic labeling requirement outlined in paragraph 1 of article 19 is that the inscriptions on cosmetic products must be indelible, easily legible, and visible.
 This means that they cannot be placed inside the packaging, such as on the internal closure flap of a box or case, for example.

 However, it is acceptable to display the necessary inscriptions on any external part of the container or packaging, even if it’s not directly in the visual field of the product’s name, which is typically found on the front.
 Cosmetic products are designed to be user-friendly, making all parts of the packaging easily visible and accessible.

-To ensure durability, the inscriptions must be made with indelible characters, using stamps, inks, or labels that will withstand the test of time.
+To ensure durability, the inscriptions for labeling cosmetic must be made with indelible characters, using stamps, inks, or labels that will withstand the test of time.
 Additionally, the regulations for pre-packaging determine the specific height of the characters to be used when indicating the nominal content.

 4.2 Abbreviations